Controlling Bodies for Tax Practitioners

 The entity must have a minimum of 1 000 members upon recognition or have a reasonable expectation of reaching 1000 members by end of the first year of recognition.

 When an entity is recognised as a Recognised Controlling Body, it must submit a report of its members and compliance within the prescribed time period and in the prescribed form and manner.
+For more information on this refer to the guide.

 List of currently recognised controlling bodies